Eilene Galloway relaxes at her home in 2008. Credit: NASA

 When Eilene Galloway was born, the Wright Brothers' historic flight was less than three years old.
-This centenarian, having celebrated her 102nd birthday in May, can claim credit for helping to create the agency that landed humans on the moon and is planning to send them back.
+Half a century later, Galloway helped create the agency that landed humans on the moon and continues to explore our home planet, the solar system and beyond.

-Fifty years ago, on July 29, 1958, President Dwight Eisenhower signed the National Aeronautics and Space Act, leading to the birth of NASA on Oct.
+On July 29, 1958, President Dwight Eisenhower signed the National Aeronautics and Space Act, leading to the birth of NASA on Oct.
 1, 1958.
-Galloway helped make it all happen.
+Galloway, who died in 2009 just short of her 103rd birthday, helped make it all happen.

 Galloway began work with the Congressional Research Service of the Library of Congress in 1941, researching and writing House and Senate documents including "Guided Missiles in Foreign Countries," released just before the Soviets launched Sputnik in October 1957.